LoonV/LOO/README.md

 - 👋 Hi, I’m @Veksu
 - 👀 I’m interested in Gaming
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning making mods to friday night funkin' Vs Sonic.exe source code goes brrrrrrrrrrrrrr
-- 💞️ I’m looking to collaborate on idk
 - 📫 How to reach me when the when the

 <!---